1997-2001 Honda CR250 – Bottom End Service – Part 1: Removal & Disassembly

 1. Take every precaution you can when handling the transmission.
 Keep it oiled, wrapped, and clean at all times.

-2. Remove the two shift fork shafts, followed by the shift drum, and the shift forks.
+2. Remove the two shift fork shafts and the shift drum and forks.

-3. Remove the main shaft and countershaft as a unit, keeping the gears meshed.
+3. Remove the main shaft and countershaft, keeping the gears meshed.

-4. Wrap the assemblies in a towel and set aside.
+4. Wrap the assemblies in a towel and set them aside.

 12. Remove Shift Shafts